We’re strengthening our commitment to provide mobility solutions and help alleviate this societal emergency in the face of the current health crisis.

 - Spain.- our professionals serve more than 25 million citizens.
-These critical services, performed by over 16,000 employees, include operating the health emergency telephone lines in Madrid, Castilla La Mancha, Andalusia, Castilla y León, Murcia, Aragon, Cantabria, and Catalonia (we have answered 85,000 calls a day, doubling shifts and adding 500 new hires); managing ambulances and telecare in Madrid and La Rioja; maintenance and cleaning for the main hospitals across the country (with more than 40,000 beds in 13 Autonomous Communities); and handling clinical and pharmaceutical waste, all of which are essential for daily operation.
-Of course, we have bolstered street cleaning and collection services in the 13 Autonomous Communities where we operate, tasks for which we have put a collection and management protocol in place to ensure both the proper operation of the service and maximum security, both for workers and residents.
+These critical services, performed by over 16,000 employees, include operating the health emergency telephone lines in Madrid, Castilla-La Mancha, Andalusia, Castilla y León, Murcia, Aragon, Cantabria, and Catalonia (we have answered 85,000 calls a day, doubling shifts and adding 500 new hires); managing ambulances and telecare in Madrid and La Rioja; maintenance and cleaning for the main hospitals across the country (with more than 40,000 beds in 13 regions); and handling clinical and pharmaceutical waste, all of which are essential for daily operation.
+Of course, we have bolstered street cleaning and collection services in the 13 regions where we operate, tasks for which we have put a collection and management protocol in place to ensure both the proper operation of the service and maximum security, both for workers and residents.
 For example, in Murcia, we have intensified cleaning and disinfection services, with 400 operators working to meet the demand of public administrations and residents.

 - United Kingdom.- 9,900 Amey employees have been classified as essential workers for the proper functioning of British infrastructure and public services during the pandemic: roadway maintenance for highways (30,000 km) and railways, waste collection (20 locations, 615,000 homes), treatment plants, facility management at schools and health services (NHS Birmingham & Solihull Mental Health Trust in 21 locations, 1,300,000 people), national security (maintenance of 50,000 homes and 23,000 buildings and facilities belonging to the Ministry of Defense), Ministry of Justice (18 courtrooms, 60 inmate detention and transfer centers), and maintenance for utility companies (water, electricity, gas).

 - Portugal.- Every day, 350 of our employees are carrying out cleaning, sanitizing, and disinfection tasks at three public hospitals: IPO Lisboa, Centro Hospitalar Lisboa Occidental, and Hospital Distrital de Santarém.
 These centers have around 1,500 beds in all, taking extreme measures for protection and security wherever possible.
-Furthermore, we’re carrying out cleaning and disinfection work at the field hospitals set up in the Estoril Congress Center and the CERCICA at São Domingos de Rana (Lisbon District).
+Furthermore, we’ve carried out cleaning and disinfection work at the field hospitals set up in the Estoril Congress Center and the CERCICA at São Domingos de Rana (Lisbon District).

 - Chile.- We have ensured continuity of the state copper company Codelco’s business, as well as the safety of all its employees, by disinfecting its facilities.